chrlutz/apt-repos/docs/Configuration.md

 ### Tags (optional)

-Tags are another way to group suites into a logical group and to select all of these suites with one single suite-selector "*tag*:".
+Tags are another way of grouping suites into logical groups and to select particular suites with one single suite-selector `"<tag>:"`.
 The value for Tags is expected to be a list of one or more strings - each string is one tag.
+This means a valid Tag(s) definition could be for example:

+    "Tags": [ "tag1", "tag2", ... ]

 ### SourcesList (mandatory)